 2018 – Fourth Biennial Student Congress on Public Policy for Land Management

-The Public Lands Foundation along with the BLM in Oregon and the BLM national office are holding the fourth biennial Student Congress on Public Land Management in Baker City, Oregon from August 22-25, 2018.
-The theme will reflect the commemoration of the 50th anniversary of the Wild and Scenic Rivers Act and the National Trails Act.
+The Public Lands Foundation along with the BLM in Oregon and the BLM national office held the fourth biennial Student Congress on Public Land Management in Baker City, Oregon between August 22-25, 2018.
+The themes for the Student Congress was the commemoration of the 50th anniversary of the Wild and Scenic Rivers Act and the National Trails Act.

 After a competitive application and review process, 29 students were selected to participate in the 4th Biennial Student Congress.
 Here is a list of the participants and the colleges/universities that they are attending, followed by the biographies of each participant.